-In some cases, the appearance of mild to moderate scar tissue can be diminished with topical gels, injected steroid, microdermabrasion, chemical peels, or laser treatment.
+In some cases, the appearance of mild to moderate scar tissue can be diminished with topical gels, injected steroid, microdermabrasion, chemical peels, laser treatment, or another medical spa treatment.
 However, more severe scars may require revision surgery to reduce its prominence.
 The surgical improvement of an existing scar is a simple procedure for most plastic surgeons.
 Whether created by a plastic surgery procedure, trauma such as dog bite, or abdominal and/or female surgery, a scar’s appearance can often be improved once the tissue has matured.

 What Is Scar Revision Surgery?